F5Networks/f5-cloud-failover-extension/docs/userguide/gcp.rst

 Failover Event Diagram
 ----------------------

-This diagram shows a failover event with Cloud Failover implemented in GCP.
+This diagram shows a failover event with Cloud Failover implemented in Google Cloud.
 In the event of a failover, alias IPs are updated to point to the network interface of the active BIG-IP device.
 The forwarding rule targets matching a self IP address of the active BIG-IP device are associated with the network interface of the active BIG-IP device.

 .. image:: ../images/gcp/GCPFailoverExtensionHighLevel.gif
   :width: 800